Updated on January 20, 2015

 Lentil culture: Plant when you plant peas.
 They grow best in cool weather.
 My college years were spent in the pea and lentil growing region of the Northwest.
 Lentil fields are beautiful and the seeds are very nutritious.
 Packet contains 1 oz. and plants about a 25 foot row.

 Black Beluga: Small, black-seeded lentil.
 Pkt. $2.00 OG

 French Green: Nice, green lentils.
 Excellent for soup.
 This type is best for sprouting.
 Pkt. $2.00 OG

 Green: Large flattened gray green lentil that is a bit easier to grow than others as well as a much larger seed.
 Pkt. $2.00

 Linticchie Verdi: A greenish tan lentil of Mediterranean origin.
 Pkt. $3.00

 Petite Castillo: Extremely small, less than half the size of a regular lentil.
 Pkt. $3.50

 Sesame culture: Plant after frost is past.
 Thin to 1 plant every 4 inches.
-Care must be taken at harvest to keep the seed from sheltering onto the ground.
-One packet will plant 25 to 30 foot row.
+Care must be taken at harvest to keep the seed from shattering onto the ground.
+Approximately 1,000 seeds per pkt.